 China is now up-to-date with watchmaking.
 The Chinese watches use the high-end tourbillon movement with a delicate design.
 China developed true know-how and is now selling its pieces globally… even to Swiss watchmakers!

 #4 QUALITY – The Major Criteria for Luxury Watch Shoppers

 Why are they likely to purchase a high-quality watch?
 Because wearing a watch “would give an impression of maturity, stability, and punctuality to others”.
 And if your watch is of poor quality, you immediately lose this social status.
-This is why the Swiss-made criteria we explained earlier is important.
+This is why the Swiss-made factors we explained earlier are important.
 Having a watch made in Switzerland was enough to prove they wear a high-quality watch.

 #5 GEN Y & Z – The World Youngest Luxury Watch Consumers

 This is the main difference between the West and China.
-For instance, we have the image of a man who will buy his first luxury watch at the age of 50.
+For instance, we have the image of a man who will buy a luxury watch for the first time at the age of 50.
 In China, luxury watch purchasing starts earlier as the main watch consumer is men who are aged between 25 and 40.
 Generation Z works hard and wants to pursue a happy life.
-The watch is clearly a and symbol of personal success.
+The watch is clearly a symbol of a successful life.